Definition of Terms

 A way of describing how all animals depend on each other for food.
 It is the link between producers, herbivores and predators.

-An acute gastrointestinal illness caused by bacteria or their toxic products or by chemical residues in food.
+An acute gastrointestinal illness caused by bacteria or their toxic products.

 Food Quality Protection Act (FQPA)